Jake079/Converter-For-Japanese-Blade-Length-Units/README.md

 # Nihonto blade-length converter

-A small CLI tool to convert traditional Japanese blade-length units to centimeters and vice versa.
+A CLI tool to convert traditional Japanese blade-length units to centimeters and vice versa.
 Many nihonto (traditional katana) use old units like 尺 (Shaku), 寸 (Sun), and 分 (Bu), and converting them can be time-consuming.

 Below are the traditional Japanese units most commonly used for measuring blade length ("Nagasa"), these are still in use today, even for newly made swords: